kenseehart/bffl/README.md

 ![lumberjack](https://raw.githubusercontent.com/kenseehart/bffl/main/images/bffl800.png)

 `bffl` is a high-performance bit field protocol framework for working with packed binary data.
 It's ideal for scenarios requiring precise control of bit arrangements, such as verilog interfaces and arbitrary bitfield manipulations.
-Your protocol is expressed concisely using compositions of ints, structs, arrays, and user-defined types.

 ## Quickstart